 His charitable work shows a side of Hammond beyond cars and TV.
 He uses his fame and wealth to help kids who face serious health problems.

-Personal changes like divorce can affect net worth figures.
-How Hammond’s split might change his finances remains to be seen in future wealth reports.
+Personal changes like Richard Mark Hammond’s split from his wife can affect net worth figures.
+How Richard Mark Hammond’s split from his wife might change his finances remains to be seen in future wealth reports.

-Despite life’s ups and downs, Hammond keeps focused on his work and businesses.
+Despite life’s ups and downs, Richard Mark Hammond keeps focused on his work and businesses, building his huge net worth.
 This steady approach helps explain his lasting success in the tough TV world.

 The Bottom Line on Richard Hammond’s Net Worth